 We’ll go more in depth on this in the next section, but long story short: BigCommerce is your best bet for hosting a top-notch ecommerce website.
 With the flexibility and functionality of open SaaS, BigCommerce is based on low total cost of ownership and highly flexible APIs, allowing you to build, innovate and grow your business.

-But just creating an online store doesn’t guarantee success — you’ll need to optimise your website to drive traffic and increase sales.
+But just creating an online store doesn’t guarantee success — you’ll need to optimize your website to drive traffic and increase sales.

 Here are some examples of marketing tactics that can help get you on your way: